bcat/qmk_userspace/layouts/split_3x6_3/bcat/README.md

-# bcat's 3x6+3 split layout
+# bcat's split 3x6+3 layout

-This is my preferred split ergo layout for typing.
-It is loosely inspired by the default Planck (symbols on Lower, numbers on Raise) and Crkbd (Space on left, Enter on right) layouts, but has since been redesigned heavily according to the principles described below.
+This is my preferred split ergo layout.
+It was loosely inspired by the default Planck (symbols on Lower, numbers on Raise) and Crkbd (Space on left, Enter on right) layouts, but was subsequently modified heavily according to the principles described below.

 <details>